Svitkona/FFBEDataExporterV2/README.md

    ```

 2. Install NodeJS
 3. Run `npm install` and `npm build`.
-The build will create a new directory called `build` which will contain all the files needed to install the extension
+The build will create a new directory called `build` which will contain all the files needed to install the extension.
+It will also generate a zip file in `out` which can be uploaded to the Chrome/Firefox extension stores

 ### Installing the extension